-

 - form part of what has been acquired by the acquirer.

 Most, but not quite all, of these assets and liabilities are measured at fair value at the acquisition date – the so called ‘fair value exercise’.
 (The term ‘purchase price allocation’ is still frequently used to describe this process although it does not perfectly align with the IFRS 3 accounting model).
 This fair value exercise is usually a complex and timeconsuming step in accounting for a business combination.
-Many entities engage outside specialists in the valuation area to provide assistance.
-In most cases this step requires a good knowledge of the business acquired, careful analysis, extensive use of estimates and management judgement in a number of areas.

 Practical insight